PiotrMaciejKowalski/BigData2022-films/tutorials/Preprocessing in Spark.md

 ## 1. Loading data
-After setup a SparkSession we can read out dataset using set of functions read.option.csv:
+After setup a SparkSession we can read out dataset using set of functions `read.option.csv`:

 ```python
 df_spark=data_spark.read.option('header','true').csv('airlines.csv')
 ```

-We might see the top 20 rows of dataset using the show() method:
+We might see the top 20 rows of dataset using the `show()` method:
 ```python
 df_spark.show()
 ```